McMaster-Open-Source-Society/mcmaster-open-source-society.github.io/README.md

 - Contact: McMasterOpenSourceSociety@gmail.com

 ## Who Can Join?
-Open to all McMaster students — regardless of faculty, skill level, or campus location.
+Open to all McMaster students, regardless of faculty, skill level, or campus location.

 ## Contributing
 Want to contribute?
 Check out the Join Us page on our website or reach out via GitHub issues or email.